Gepardius/Taetz_Bordelius_Continual_ImageCaptioning/README.md

 **Methodology:**

 **Multi-Loss Training for Vision-Language Models:**
-The proposed method employs a training strategy that combines multiple loss components to enhance the model's performance in generating accurate image captions while improving its ability to recognize objects and distinguish between visual categories.
-The approach builds upon a standard cross-entropy loss for language modeling but extends it with two additional objectives: a noun-focused loss and a language-guided contrastive loss, dynamically balanced to ensure stable training.
+The proposed method introduces a training strategy that integrates multiple loss components to enhance the quality of generated image captions, with a particular focus on improving object recognition and visual discrimination abilities.
+While the foundation remains the standard cross-entropy loss for language modeling, two assisting approaches, a noun-focused loss and a language-guided contrastive loss, are incorporated to guide the model more effectively during training.

 **Base Cross-Entropy Loss:**